COVID-19’s Impact on Communities of Color

 December 11, 2025

-As Massachusetts considers legalizing internet casino gambling through H.4431, join us for a free webinar about what these changes could mean for public health and our communities.
-Speakers include Mark Gottlieb of Northeastern Law’s Public Health Advocacy Institute, Victor Ortiz from the MA Dept. of Public Health Office of Problem Gambling, and State Representative Lindsay Sabadosa.
+Online sports betting became legal in Massachusetts in 2023, and now the Legislature is considering a bill (H4431) to legalize internet casino gambling—also known as “iGambling” or “iGaming.”
+What would more options for 24/7 gambling mean to the public health of our communities?
+Speakers include Mark Gottlieb of Northeastern Law’s Public Health Advocacy Institute, Samantha Hamilton of Public Health Institute of Western MA, Victor Ortiz from the MA Dept. of Public Health Office of Problem Gambling, and State Representative Lindsay Sabadosa.
 The discussion will be moderated by Jessica Collins of the Public Health Institute of Western Massachusetts, and attendees will have the opportunity to submit questions during a live Q&A.